 - The coil is removed from the valve body in a maintenance state

 - The coil is open or shorted

-The releasing circuit energized LED allows the technician to locally see the state of the circuit, preventing accidental release by re-installing an energized coil.
+A LED indicates that the releasing circuit is energized allowing the technician to see the state of the circuit, preventing accidental release by re-installing an energized coil.

 Coil Properly Installed

 When the coil is properly installed, pressing reset on the CoilKeeper will clear any previous supervisory signals and the CoilKeeper will indicate a normal state.

 Coil Improperly Installed

 If the coil is improperly installed, continuity or inductance tests will fail, resulting in a supervisory state.
 Ensure coil is properly installed on the solenoid body following the manufacturer's instructions to clear supervisory state.